Community Drives... Created and Led by YOU

 - Construction paper, spiral book, binders, twin pocket-pack folders, etc.

 - Locks (for lockers)

-Refurbished technology devices that can be used to support learning and teaching opportunities for the women and children such as tablets, mobile phones, USB sticks, etc.
+New technology devices that can be used to support learning and teaching opportunities for the women and children (e.g. tablets, mobile phones, USB sticks, etc.).

 SPONSOR A FAMILY